Page Title

 Council has been thorough and diligent in its planning to ensure value for money is obtained for residents while still achieving expected outcomes for the community.

-Current global and domestic economic inflation will affect the Shire’s ability to maintain delivery of its services at previous costs and this has played a large part in this year’s budget incorporating a rate increase of 3.5 per cent.
+Current global and domestic economic inflation will affect the Shire’s ability to maintain delivery of its services at previous costs and this has played a large part in this year’s budget incorporating a rate increase of 3.5 per cent (plus a 0.5 per cent increase in anticipated number of rateable properties).

 Although this increase is significantly less than current inflation, the Shire is able to weather the economic volatility due to prudent financial management of building cash reserves and fixing interest rates on borrowings.